Roggerio Nyakossi

-Roggerio Nyakossi (born 13 January 2004) is a Swiss professional footballer who plays as a centre-back for Marseille II.
+Roggerio Nyakossi (born 13 January 2004) is a Swiss professional footballer who plays for Belgian Pro League club OH Leuven.

 Career

 On 4 November 2020, Nyakossi signed his first professional contract with Servette FC.
 He made his professional debut with Servette in a 5–1 Swiss Super League loss to Basel 8 August 2021, coming on as a late sub in the 77th minute.

+On 19 July 2022, Nyakossi officially sign with Ligue 1 club Olympique de Marseille.

+On 27 January 2025, Nyakossi joined OH Leuven in Belgium on a two-and-a-half-year contract.
+Nyakossi made his debut on 5 April 2025 in an away match against Westerlo, scoring for his club in a match that ended 2–2.

 Personal life

 Born in Switzerland, Nyakossi is of Togolese descent.